cpengb/cs319/README.md

 - Two's Complement Representation: convert to/from decimal
 - Two's Complment Arithmetic: negation, addition, subtraction
 - IEEE 754 Floating-Point: convert to/from decimal

+Your are welcome to fix errors or suggest additions by creating pull requests.